FAQs

 Q) Have I met fellow round-the-world motorcycle riders?

 A) Yes, but only a few of them.
 The most common endpoints for these fellow riders are Ushuaia, Argentina and Deadhorse, Alaska (i.e., from the bottom of South America to the top of North America).
-I will not reach either of these endpoints because I am not that hard-core of a motorcyclist, nor am I interested in that much suffering to reach geographical endpoints.
+I will not reach either of these places because I am not that hard-core of a motorcyclist, nor am I interested in that much suffering to reach geographical endpoints.
 Non-motorcyclists may think our trips are similar but on a day-to-day basis they can be very different.
 For example, some ride for eight hours daily while seeking out challenging dirt roads that lead to summits, where they then watch the sunset and camp.
-My riding goals are modest (typically 2 -- 4 hours on mostly tarmac roads) and I spend at least two nights in airbnb homes at towns that I stop at.
+My riding goals are modest (typically two to four hours on mostly tarmac roads) and I spend at least two nights in airbnb homes at towns that I stop at.

 Q) How is my trip going?

 A) Great: I am happy and have a fiscally and physically sustainable routine wherein I stay at airbnbs for at least two nights each and only rarely camp.
 I feel healthy and have lost weight while eating two meals a day.
 I continue to have good internet access for communicating with family and friends.
 My bike and gear are working well.
 When desired I am able to complete long bike rides each day with only modest soreness in my butt and shoulders.
 I have had zero problems with crime or safety (beyond my own slow motorcycle tip-overs in the U.S.).
-I am making good progress in learning, editing, and posting both life and travel lessons (see my life-lessons page) as well as finishing my remaining research projects.
+I am making good progress in learning, editing, and posting both life lessons and travel lessons as well as finishing my remaining research projects.

 I had a great job as a professor but do not miss it at all.
 I think I left my job at the right time, having exceeded most of my goals and leaving few loose ends (i.e., unfinished research projects), which I continue to work on.
 I feel that I have successfully shifted the focus of my natural curiosity and creativity from my job to this trip.